meadowdata/meadowrun/examples/meadowgrid.md

 Because we are distributing our function to remote machines, we need to tell meadowgrid what interpreter to run with on the remote machines, and we might also want to include additional code that's not part of the interpreter.

 Examples of `interpreter_deployment` are:
-- `ContainerRepo("meadowdata")`: a tag in a container repo (tag defaults to `latest`).
+- `ContainerAtTag(repository="meadowdata", tag="latest")`: a tag in a container repo (tag defaults to `latest`).
 The container should be configured so that `docker run meadowdata:latest python [additional arguments]` behaves as expected.
+Note that this is not deterministic (tags can resolve to different digests over time).
-- `ContainerAtDigest("gcr.io/my_org/my_image", "sha256:76eaa9e5bd357d6983a88ddc9c4545ef4ad64c50f84f081ba952c7ed08e3bdd6")`: a specific digest within a container repo
+- `ContainerAtDigest(repository="gcr.io/my_org/my_image", digest="sha256:76eaa9e5bd357d6983a88ddc9c4545ef4ad64c50f84f081ba952c7ed08e3bdd6")`: a specific digest within a container repo
 - `PoetryProject()` (not implemented): a pyproject.toml and poetry.lock file in the `code_deployment` that specifies versions of the interpreter and libraries
 - `CondaEnv()` (not implemented): a condaenv.yml file in the `code_deployment` that specifies versions of the interpreter and libraries
 - `PipRequirements()` (not implemented): a requirements.txt file in the `code_deployment` that specifies versions of the interpreter and libraries